TOA KOKI

 November, 2020 Masanori Fuchikami [Casting]

-About the Contemporary Master Craftsmen (outstanding technicians) Prize (click to go to an external link)
+About the Contemporary Master Craftsmen (outstanding technicians) Prize

 Japan Vocational Ability Development Association certification: Highly-skilled workers

-Machining (transportation machinery and equipment manufacture)
+Machining (transportation machinery and equipment manufacture):1

 Ministry of Health, Labour and Welfare, Monodzukuri Master

-Information about Monodzukuri Masters (click to go to an external link)
+Information about Monodzukuri Masters

 Japan Ship Machinery & Equipment Association, Ship Master Certification

-Information about Ship Masters (click to go to an external link)
+Information about Ship Masters

-Saga Master
+Saga Master:1

-Information about Saga Masters (click to go to an external link)
+Information about Saga Masters

 Toa Koki’s “Master & Associate Master” system

-Associate Masters
+Associate Masters:2

 Technical Skill Certification Holders